-Louisa, played by actress Edith Barrett who had been married to Vincent Price and known for her roles in Val Lewton’s I Walked with a Zombie 1943, Jane Eyre 1943, The Ghost Ship 1943 and Ruthless 1948, gave a perfect performance as a fragile, frightened and whimsical sylph with a screwy bird that looks like it’s just landed on Louisa’s hat.
-She has an innocence that is a stark difference to her deranged sister Emily, as fay as an aging wood sprite, wide eyed and childlike with her periscope.
+Louisa, played by actress Edith Barrett who had been married to Vincent Price and known for her roles in Val Lewton’s I Walked with a Zombie 1943, Jane Eyre 1943, The Ghost Ship 1943, and Ruthless 1948 gave a perfect performance as a fragile, frightened and whimsical sylph with a screwy bird that looks like it’s just landed on Louisa’s hat.
+She has an innocence that is a stark difference from her deranged sister Emily, as fay as an aging wood sprite, wide-eyed and childlike with her periscope.
 Barrett’s doolally facial expressions lift her out of the darker narrative and bring a sense of harmless gentility.

 Character actor Queenie Leonard (And Then There Were None 1945, The Lodger 1944, My Name is Julia Ross 1945, The Locket 1946, The Narrow Margin 1952) and Emma Dunn are cast as Sister Agatha and Sister Theresa.
 Clyde Cook whose facial expressions are priceless, is cast as Bates.

 There are tremors of an ethical dilemma, evocative of pity and mercy when considering that the sisters do not have other options for supporting themselves, and mental illness was something to be locked away out of sight.
 The simple thread of veracity is encompassed by the cloud of madness and desperation, enshrouded by the misty moors, and the imposing sky filled with oppressive clouds.